 Estrogen can affect production of serotonin and feel-good endorphins in the brain, decreasing feelings of well-being and increasing depression and irritability.

 For some, progesterone may have a calming effect.
 When progesterone levels are low, this effect may be diminished.
 If you’ve ever found yourself crying for no reason while on your period, low progesterone is probably to blame.

 The uterine and abdominal contractions triggered by the release of prostaglandins may also cause muscle contractions to occur in the lower back.

 An aching or pulling feeling may result.
 Some may have significant lower back pain during their period.
 Others experience mild discomfort or a nagging feeling in their back.

 PMS symptoms like cramps, headache, and mood swings can all affect sleep, making it harder to fall or stay asleep.
-Your body temperature may also make it harder for you to catch those much needed Zzz’s.
+Your body temperature, which can rise ever so slightly while on your period, may also make it harder for you to catch those much-needed Zzz’s.

 Core body temperature rises about half a degree after ovulation and stays high until you start to menstruate or shortly after.
 That may not sound like much, but cooler body temps are associated with better sleep.
 That half a degree can impair your ability to rest comfortably.

 Although PMS symptoms are far from fun, they’ll likely remain mild enough not to interfere with your day-to-day life in any major way.
 If you find yourself experiencing severe cramps, aches, fatigue, or any other symptoms that get in the way of things like work, school, or social plans, it may be time to consider visiting a doctor.

 Severe mood swings that dip into panic attacks or suicidal thoughts are also important symptoms to address with a healthcare professional.